COURSE TYPE:

 At this level, workers have specialised skills in community services and work autonomously under broad directions from senior management.
 Workers are usually providing direct support to individuals or groups of individuals.
 Workers may also have responsibility for the supervision of other workers and volunteers and/or case management; program coordination or the development of new business opportunities.

-Wodonga TAFE is a CWA accredited organisation, allowing our graduates to apply for positions within statutory organisations such as; Department of Families, Fairness and Housing, Child Protection, Corrections and Juvenile Justice.
+Wodonga TAFE is a Community Work Australia accredited organisation, allowing our graduates to apply for positions within statutory organisations such as; Department of Families, Fairness and Housing, Child Protection, Corrections and Juvenile Justice.

 Successful completion of Certificate IV in Community Services will give you credits towards the Diploma of Community Services.